Sequential Subspace Noise Injection Prevents Accuracy Collapse in Certified Unlearning: Conclusion

 \section{Conclusion}

-We studied the limitations of perturbation-based certified unlearning methods.
-In particular, we showed that, for predefined number of unlearning steps, the standard clipping-based analysis of NFT is overly conservative: it effectively rules out the possibility of maintaining accuracy while being faster than full retraining.
-This motivates our reformulation in terms of the closeness parameter $\Delta(\rho)$, which captures the practically relevant distance between fully trained and retrained models.
+We studied utility limitations in perturbation-based certified unlearning.
+In particular, we showed that, for a predefined number of unlearning steps, the standard clipping-based analysis of NFT is overly conservative: it creates a tension between maintaining accuracy and improving over full retraining.
+This motivates our reformulation in terms of the proximity parameter $\Delta(\rho)$, which captures the practically relevant distance between the full-data model and its retained-data retraining counterpart.

-Moreover, we proposed block-wise noisy fine-tuning, which empirically reduces the accuracy drop observed during unlearning, making it more stable.
-Even under our assumption, the method retains strong Membership Inference Attack (MIA) protection, highlighting its practical relevance.
-In summary, our approach preserves formal certified unlearning guarantees while substantially mitigating utility loss, opening the door to practical and scalable certified unlearning methods.
+We further proposed Block-wise Noisy Fine-Tuning, which applies certified noisy updates sequentially across orthogonal parameter blocks.
+Under our instantiated calibration of $\Delta(\rho)$, this block-wise schedule stabilizes unlearning and substantially reduces the transient accuracy drop relative to standard NFT, while remaining consistent with membership-inference auditing.
+Overall, our results suggest that NFT-style certified unlearning can be made substantially less destructive in the regimes we study, while retaining formal certified-unlearning guarantees.

-Our findings suggest that current definitions of certified unlearning may be too strict: they enforce indistinguishability in ways that are not always aligned with practical goals, while still not guaranteeing model utility.
-A promising direction is to revisit these definitions, aiming for frameworks that both formalize “forgetting” more faithfully and better capture utility preservation.
-Beyond this conceptual aspect, further work includes exploring adaptive block decompositions, scaling to larger and more complex architectures, and narrowing the remaining gap between certified unlearning and retraining.
+More broadly, our findings suggest that worst-case certified-unlearning analyses can be misaligned with the practical comparison between full-data and retained-data training.
+Future work should develop certificates that better reflect training dynamics while retaining formal guarantees, and further study how calibration, block decompositions, and auditing protocols interact across different deletion regimes.